bluecats/bluecats-docs-edge/getting-started-connect.md

   - Go back to the Edge UI and click the 'Re-Register' button.
   <p align="center"><img width="600px" src="https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-getting-started/edge-re-register.png" alt="edge-register"/></p>

-  - You can test the connectivity to Bluecats Cloud by clicking the 'Test Connection' button.
+  - You can test the connectivity to BlueCats Cloud by clicking the 'Test Connection' button.
 The status will be 'Unknown' when there is no connection and 'Unauthorized' when not registerd.

 Now that your Edge is connected to your local machine or network, start configuring [Edge Applications](getting-started-edge-applications.md#bluecats-edge-applications---overview).